 Pulled Back Muscle Symptoms

-The soft tissue in the lower back can become damaged for many different reasons, but some of the most common include:
+The soft tissue in the lower back may become damaged for many different reasons, but some of the most common may include3:

 - Twisting the spine or using poor form while lifting a heavy object